-Some examples of our workshops and seminars include: Strategic Planning, Money Management, Contracts (Art and Law), Online Portfolio Development, Visiting Curator Discussions and Critiques, Professional Artist Talks, and Gallery and Collection Tours.
+Some examples of our workshops and seminars include: Strategic Planning, Money Management, Contracts (Art and Law), Online Portfolio Development, Donor Relations, Public Speaking, and Grants Writing.

 In addition to active participation in cohort-building activities, each fellow mentors a local high school student through our Apprenticeship Program to ensure the next generation of talent is given a chance to excel in the arts.

-The Apprenticeship Program is an integral part of NXTHVN’s mentorship principles and practices.
-Our priority is to recruit, hire and train students from New Haven high schools with predominantly African-American and Hispanic student bodies.
-Each year, NXTHVN welcomes 10-15 students who have exhibited a strong interest in the arts, possess a desire to learn new professional skills, and are in need of employment.
+Each year, NXTHVN welcomes between four and nine local high school students who have exhibited a strong interest in the arts, possess a desire to learn new professional skills, and are ready for the responsibilities of paid employment.